mnhollandplum/ruby-submissions/1806-b/1module/credit_check/Averi_Johnson.md

     * Project directory structure adheres to convention
     * A linter reports less than 5 errors

-## Testing
+## Testing: 3

 Notes:

+* The tests you have look good.
+I understand you probably ran out of time, but I would prefer that you write the tests for the valid_number? and validation_output methods before tests for the helper methods.

 The student(s):

 - [ ] writes Minitest tests that describe the expected behavior of a program according to technical specifications
 - [ ] names and orders tests so that a test file reads like documentation
-- [ ] writes Minitest assertions that accurately test a piece of functionality
+- [x] writes Minitest assertions that accurately test a piece of functionality
-- [ ] writes a test before writing code that implements the behavior to make that test pass
 - [ ] writes both integration and unit tests

-## Version Control
+## Version Control: 2

 Notes:

+* I know you had some issues with git, so I'm not able to see any commits besides the ones you did at the end of the project.
+In the future, make sure you are committing frequently in small chunks of functionality.

 The student(s):

-- [ ] hosts their code on the master branch of their remote repository
+- [x] hosts their code on the master branch of their remote repository
 - [ ] makes commits in small chunks of functionality
 - [ ] submits and merges Pull Requests using the Github interface